Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 - You will learn about the elements that make up your persuasive marketing strategy.

-- You will learn and understand the principles behind persuasive techniques i.e. the theories to help persuade your online visitors and users.
+- You will learn and understand the principles behind persuasion marketing techniques i.e. the theories to help persuade your online visitors and users.

-- You will learn the exact techniques of persuasion.
+- You will learn the exact techniques of persuasion marketing.
 This is a list of multidisciplinary techniques designed to help get the most sales out of your online assets.

 The top 5 elements to consider for persuasive marketing